dental implants

 Boosted Oral Health

 Implants act as bionic tooth roots by providing the necessary signals to your jawbone, stopping further atrophy, and restoring your dental health.
-Implants are titanium or ceramic posts to which a restoration such as a crown, bridge, or denture are directly anchored to your jawbone so that you can enjoy a fully functional, symmetrical smile.
+Implants are titanium or ceramic posts to which a restoration such as a crown, bridge, or denture is directly anchored to your jawbone so that you can enjoy a fully functional, symmetrical smile.

 Increased Stability